sunfounder/sunfounder-uno-and-mega-kit/docs/source/pictoblox/13_rocket.rst

 A joystick is an input device consisting of a stick that pivots on a base and reports its angle or direction to the device it is controlling.
 Joysticks are often used to control video games and robots.

-In order to communicate a full range of motion to the computer, a joystick needs to measure the stick’s position on two axes – the X-axis (left to right) and the Y-axis (up and down).
+In order to communicate a full range of motion to the computer, a joystick needs to measure the stick's position on two axes - the X-axis (left to right) and the Y-axis (up and down).

 The motion coordinates of the joystick are shown in the following figure.